Timception/Drift/README.md

 OLED: (Horizontally placed) SSD1306 128x64

-Encoder: Panasonic EVQWGD001 Roller Encoders
+Encoder: Panasonic EVQWGD001 Roller Encoder and EC11 Knob Encoder

 Serial Connector Cable: Both TRS and TRRS 3.5mm audio jacks can be used

-Toggle Switch on each side to determine the Master (mstr) or Slave (slv) state
+Toggle Switch on each side to determine the Master (mstr) and Slave (slv) (VBUS)

+or no  toggle switch for the EE_HANDS version

-Dimensions: Width: 128mm (max) / 91mm (min), Length: 196mm
+Dimensions: Width: 128mm, Length: 196mm

 *u/YellowAfterlife from reddit, thank you for suggesting this :)